kelasol/complete-intro-to-react-v5/myNotes/05-Hooks.md

 ## Best Practices for Hooks

-### Hooks never instead conditions
+### Hooks should NEVER be used in a conditional

+- React Hooks must be called in the exact same order in every component render.
 - :star: **An absolutely fundamental key thing that I need you to really understand right now with hooks is they never go inside of `if` statements, and they never go inside `for` loops or anything like that.**

 Why?
 So I can't say like, `if (something)`, I can't do this.
 This is not okay, never do this.

 **The way that hooks work is, basically, they're keeping track of the order that you're creating hooks**.
 So if I have another hook underneath this, like for example, like for the animal, and setAnimal.
 And we'll make this dog or something like that. **The way that they're keeping track of each individual piece of state is they're keeping track of the order that you're calling these things in**, right?

-So if I call these things out of order or if I have an if statement, and then, let's just imagine [INAUDIBLE], if something

 If this is true on the first call and false in the second call, this will be the first thing called, which means that this is going to get location instead of animal, which is going to mess up everything.

-So even if you're ignoring what is in useState, you still have to call useState outside of the if statement, outside of a for loop.
-So I'm actually gonna introduce you to an EL Synch rule that want to make you do that.
-But I just want to very much underscore the fact that you cannot put in an if statement and you cannot put in a for loop or really any sort of conditional or unpredictable logic.
+So even if you're ignoring what is in `useState`, you still have to call `useState` outside of the `if` statement, outside of a `for` loop.
+So I'm actually gonna introduce you to an ESLint rule that want to make you do that. **But I just want to very much underscore the fact that you cannot put in an `if` statement and you cannot put in a `for` loop or really any sort of conditional or unpredictable logic**.

 Inevitably, someone at this point in time is going to ask me like, but what if I'm very careful that it's called in the same order?
-Just don't, I will find you and then I will shame you.
-[LAUGH] Just kidding, I don't know, but please don't.
-It's actually underscored in the docs, so it's just something like just never do it.
+Just don't, I will find you and then I will shame you.Just kidding, I don't know, but please don't. **It's actually underscored in the docs, so it's just something like just never do it**.

 Always make sure that they're outside of that.

 And this applies to all hooks, not just useState, all hooks in general.
 Make sure you are always using use something, right?
 That's a convention that React, if you use this convention, then the ES can help you enforce some of these rules,

-## Configuring ESLint for HOoks
+## Configuring ESLint for Hooks

+### Rules for Writing React Hooks

 Open your console for just a second.
 I'm gonna stop my server, but you could just open a new terminal as well.
-I'm gonna say npm install -D eslint-plugin-react-hooks.
+I'm gonna say `npm install -D eslint-plugin-react-hooks`.
 This is official rules from the React team about writing hooks.
 So I want to introduce you to a couple of these.